 In early 1945, Red Army troops had advanced into Poland.
 On January 27, soldiers of the Soviet Union entered and liberated the Auschwitz/Bergen-Belsen complex.

-The Yellow Candle should be lit Erev Yom HaShoah, on the evening of Sunday, April 23, 2017.
-Each Jewish day begins on the evening after sunset.
+The Yellow Candle should be lit Erev Yom HaShoah, on the evening prior to the above dates Each Jewish day begins on the evening after sunset.
 Candle lighting normally occurs after three stars are visible in the night sky.
 This date corresponds to the anniversary of the Warsaw ghetto uprising.